Gazment Bardhi: Personal life

 Gazment Bardhi is the nephew of Ibrahim Bardhi, the former chairman of the District Council for the region of Kavajë (1992–1996).
-He is also a close relative of Ervin Bardhi, a former football player who competed for Besa Kavajë and Partizani Tirana in the Kategoria Superiore.
+His eldest uncle, Naim Bardhi, was one of the 87 signing delegates that participated at the Albanian Orthography Congress, whose resolution, issued on 25 November 1972, established the standard norms and regulations for today's written Albanian language.
+Another of his close relatives, Ervin Bardhi, was a former football player who competed for Besa Kavajë and Partizani Tirana in the Kategoria Superiore.